 SVG

 On a computer, every image is made out of pixels in various colors.
-The color of each pixel can bre representad by 3 basic color factors: Red, Green, and Blue.
+The color of each pixel can be representad by 3 basic color-factors: Red, Green, and Blue (RGB).

-If on the screen there are a lot of small pixel (if the screen has a good resolution) then the image is very smooth.
+If on the screen there are a lot of small pixels, if the screen has a good resolution, then the image is very smooth.
 People won't notice that the image is made of pixels.
 Still they are just pixels.

 If we would like to change the size of the image we have to figure how to handle the pixels.